georkara/BaleUAVision/README.md

 - Orthophotos:

 - Dataset Description.csv: Contains general information and metadata.
-Various attributes are included to provide with additional/supportive data such as Dataset ID, Latitude and Longitude, Altitude, Takeoff Speed, Flight Speed, Side and Frontal Overlap Ratios, Ground Sampling Distance (GSD), Area of Flight Polygon, Flight Time, Number of Photos in Dataset, Orthophoto availability, and the Number of Hay bales depicted.
+Various attributes are included to provide with additional/supportive data such as Dataset ID, Latitude and Longitude of the flight polygon, Altitude, Takeoff Speed, Flight Speed, Side and Frontal Overlap Ratios, Ground Sampling Distance (GSD), Area of Flight Polygon, Flight Time, Number of Photos in Dataset, Orthophoto availability, and the Number of Hay bales depicted.
 The number of hay bales are provided for the under examination field, i.e., the area of interest + the surrounding area of vision (the number of hay bales has been counted manually from the provided orthophotos).

 ## Usage
 The dataset is structured into folders based on the image type and annotation format.
 Each subfolder contains the respective images and their annotations.